1134742323/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am now a senior undergrad student of sofeware engineering at BUPT, China and a research intern at MSRA.
+I am now a final year undergrad of sofeware engineering at BUPT, China and a research intern at MSRA.
 I once interned and studied at UT Austin, Tsinghua and SenseTime Research.

 <!-- My research interests include **machine learning** particularly **deep neural network**, **computer vision** and **graph neural network**.
 Specifically, I am interested in developing efficient, robust and provable algorithms for machine learning problems and apply them in applications like graph mining and autonomous driving. -->

-**I will join MMLAB@NTU as Ph.D studnet since July, 2020**
+**I will join MMLab@NTU as Ph.D studnet since July, 2020**